Top A-level grades soar at private schools in widening divide with state students

 The Ofqual data also shows that black students, those on free school meals and those living in areas of high deprivation were all less likely to achieve the top A or A* grades than their more advantaged peers.

-Education experts said existing inequalities had been “compounded” by the pandemic this year – urging universities to give extra consideration to disadvantaged students this year.
+Education experts said existing inequalities had been exacerbated by the pandemic this year – urging universities to address the “unfairness” by giving extra consideration to disadvantaged students this year.

 “We’re seeing growing gaps between independent and state schools at the top grades,” said Sir Peter Lampl, chair of the Sutton Trust think tank.
 “The pandemic has compounded existing inequalities and today’s results are a reflection of that.”